benkuly/matrix-spring-boot-sdk/README.md

 ## How to use
 Just add the maven/gradle dependency `net.folivo.matrix:matrix-spring-boot-bot` to you project.

+Then decide which database you want to use.
+E. g. for embeddable [H2](h2database.com) include `io.r2dbc:r2dbc-h2` and `com.h2database:h2`.

 ### Properties
  Add the following properties to your `application.yml` or `application.properties` file: